urupica/pacer/README.md

 Still work in progress...
 More detailed description will follow

-For now visit [URL] for a working example
+For now visit [http://urupica.github.io/pacer/](http://urupica.github.io/pacer/) for sample outputs